ADM228/SPCAuto/readme.md

 ## GBS

-autoaudio_gbs.sh gets audio from gbsplay and converts it to wav files using ffmpeg.
+autoaudio_gbs.sh gets audio from [gbsplay](https://github.com/mmitch/gbsplay) and converts it to wav files using ffmpeg.
 It just uses the standard version of gbsplay.
 It features a listening mode that straight up launches gbsplay with the specified GBS file.
 It also features a directory explorer to find GBS files easily.

 ### Usage

-`autoaudio_gbs.sh <GBS filename, or directory of GBS files, relative to $BASEFOLDER> [<Track Number, starting with 1>] [<Audio length, will use a default if not specified>]`
+`autoaudio_gbs.sh <GBS filename, or directory of GBS files, relative to $BASEFOLDER> [<Track Number, starting with 1>] [<Audio length, will use a default if not specified>] [<Channel mask for a single file with only some channels>]`
 If no track number is specified, this script will be put into listening mode.

 ## Planned Features